lebrice/Games/Python2DGame/README.txt

 This simple game is built using the Python Arcade library, which can be installed via Pip.

+General Notes:
+- Turkeys aren't exactly completed.
+They are made of a verlet system, but the collision hasn't been done yet.
+- The scheme for the turkey constrains and geometry is shown in the "turkey.pdf" file.

 Requirements:
 - Python 3.6+